-- Product View For organizing the ownership of documentation, describing internal systems and providing structure for linking and cross-referencing documentation or informational dependencies.
+- Product View Follows a "Product Tree" representing the p[hysical realization of the Rubin Observatory and its system of systems.
+The Product View is to be used for organizing the ownership of documentation, describing internal systems and providing structure for linking and cross-referencing documentation or informational dependencies.
 Notably includes the separation of Rubin Observatory Departments. - Storage View For describing all project documentation storage locations and repositories.
-In conjunction with the Product View, identifying or determining the normative source of information. - Access View For describing the user base and documentation applicable to their use cases. - Topic View For searching and discovering documentation.
+The Storage View in conjunction with the Product View is to be used for identifying or determining the normative source of information. - Access View For describing the user base and documentation applicable to their context specific use cases.
+The Access View is to likely to be the most commonly used access point during routine operations. - Topic View For searching and discovering documentation following a specific topic thread.